CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/testbenches/progressive_lineup_testing.md

 - correct supported/unsupported detection
 - correct structured reporting

-It is the foundation for validating multi‑primitive pipelines in Thought Simulator.

 ---

-# **18. Closing Notes**
+# **14. Closing Notes**

 This updated document is now fully aligned with:

-- your new InB testbench architecture
+- the new InB general‑mode architecture
+- the new TP‑wrapping behavior
-- your new two‑mode system
+- the new PASS/FAIL/No‑test semantics
-- your rule‑family filtering
-- your updated run.py
+- the updated multi‑primitive progressive lineup model
-- your updated InB structural program guide
+- the updated run.py two‑mode system

-It is now safe, consistent, and future‑proof.
+It ensures that both you and I can reopen this topic in future conversations and immediately re‑synchronize on the entire testing philosophy.

 ---